adinaamzarescu/String_Processing_Algorithms/README.md

 One text contains only one letter (test 3).

 In order to test other files, you need to add it in the **in_files** array.

+In every input file you can find the pattern on the first line.